-Sign up for the online class, The Early Beatles: How The Fab Four Came Together, and over a six-week period, you'll learn the history of the early Beatles from 1956 to 1962 -- from the formation of The Quarrymen to The Beatles' first recording session at Abbey Road Studios.
+Sign up for the online class, The Early Beatles: How The Fab Four Came Together, and at your own pace, you'll learn the history of the early Beatles from 1956 to 1962 -- from the formation of The Quarrymen to The Beatles' first recording session at Abbey Road Studios.

 The Beatles recording career has been well documented but what about the period before The Beatles got a record contract and hit it big?